Final Fantasy IV - Ultima

 - Dark Knight Cecil now dual-wields and is 2-handed!!

 - Edge is now buffed offensively!
-Stealing is also buffed!
+Can steal Rare items!

 - Cecil has been buffed as a tank.

-- Rosa can use more White Mage combative gears.
+- Rosa can use more combative gears and new spells.

 - Lots of secrets that can lead to early acquirement of better equipment!